Issue: Federal Preemption of State Law

 State court leaders have repeatedly urged Congress to be mindful of federalism principles when considering any legislation seeking to make uniform practices and procedures.

-Following patterns in previous Congresses, the House in the 114th Congress is considering legislation to create uniform national mandates with respect to “health care lawsuits”.
-Such proposals would federalize in significant ways many state policies and practices, as provided in statutory and common law, including provisions to: (1) establish a nationwide limit and calculation formula for non-compensatory and punitive damages, (2) repeal the collateral source rule, (3) limit contingency fees for claimant attorneys, (4) institute a uniform 3-year statute of limitations for health care lawsuits, and (5) require periodic payment of damages in any case where future damages are awarded.
+Following patterns in previous Congresses, the House in the 115th Congress is considering several bills to create uniform national mandates with respect to “health care lawsuits”.
+Such proposals would federalize in significant ways many state policies and practices, as provided in statutory and common law, including provisions to: (1) establish a nationwide limit and calculation formula for non-compensatory and punitive damages, (2) repeal the collateral source rule, (3) limit contingency fees for claimant attorneys, (4) institute a uniform 3-year statute of limitations for health care lawsuits, and (5) create a safe harbor from tort claims for medical professionals who follow standard of care definitions promulgated by statutorily created professional commissions.

 The ULC State & Federal Relations Committee continues to meet two times per year to plan outreach to the federal government and organizations concerning federalism issues.
 NCSC staff participates in the meetings.
 The ULC State & Federal Relations Committee met again in Washington, DC in November.